Tabitha Studer knows how important it is for parents to raise boys conscientiously, and so she complied a list of 25 rules for mothers of sons.

 12. Let him ruin his clothes

 Resolve to be cool about dirty and ruined clothes.
 You’ll be fighting a losing battle if you get upset every time he ruins another piece of clothing.
 Don’t waste your energy being angry about something inevitable.
-Boys tend to learn by destroying, jumping, spilling, falling, and making impossible messes.
+Boys often tend to learn by destroying, jumping, spilling, falling, and making impossible messes.
 Dirty, ruined clothes are just par for the course.

 13. Learn how to throw a football